 The Board devised a Board Skills Matrix appearing in the table below, to measure skills that are considered relevant to the nature of the Company and industry in which it operates.
-Each director has self-assessed their skills and experience against the board skills matrix by giving a rating per skill.
-The outcome is summarised in the table and graph below:
+Each Director has self-assessed their skills and experience against the board skills matrix by giving a rating per skill.
+The number of Directors with extensive skills for each element is summarised in the table below:

-Board Skills and Experience Out of 8 Directors BOARD & EXECUTIVE MANAGEMENT Experience at board, CEO, CFO, other office or similar level, in medium to large entities, including with listed entities with oversight of core operational and strategic functions and programmes 8 ENVIRONMENTAL, SOCIAL, GOVERNANCE & REGULATORY Experience in organisations with a strong focus on, and adherence to high environmental, social and governance (ESG) standards, including the development of ESG related policies, principles and standards and dealing with regulatory or governmental matters in an executive or board capacity 3 MINING, RESOURCES AND COMMODITIES Senior executive management, advisory or board experience in mid - large mining, resource and/or commodity organisations 7 INTERNATIONAL Multi-jurisdictional experience in mining, resource and/or commodity sectors 7 TECHNICAL Technical knowledge and experience with mining geology, metallurgy, engineering or processing 4 HEALTH, SAFETY, ENVIRONMENT & SOCIAL PERFORMANCE Executive management or board sub-committee experience with responsibility for, or oversight of, workplace health, safety, environment and social responsibility programmes and the identification, monitoring and control of associated risks 4 HUMAN RESOURCES/ ORGANISATIONAL DEVELOPMENT & CULTURE Senior executive experience in workplace relations, employee life cycle management, including talent and succession planning and remuneration policy development or relevant board sub-committee experience 6 CAPITAL & ENGINEERING PROJECTS Senior executive management experience with large scale capital or engineering projects 3 FINANCE Senior executive experience in financial accounting and reporting, financial risk management and controls, treasury, corporate finance or mergers and acquisitions experience 5 RISK MANAGEMENT AND COMPLIANCE Senior executive experience in operational risk management, including identification, monitoring, mitigation and compliance 5 INFORMATION TECHNOLOGY Executive management experience in information technology, including data analytics, cyber risk and security and IT project delivery 2
+Board Skills and Experience Number of Directors (Out of 8) BOARD AND EXECUTIVE MANAGEMENT Experience at board, CEO, CFO, other office or similar level, in medium to large entities, including with listed entities with oversight of core operational and strategic functions and programmes 8 ENVIRONMENTAL, SOCIAL, GOVERNANCE AND REGULATORY Experience in organisations with a strong focus on, and adherence to high environmental, social and governance (ESG) standards, including the development of ESG related policies, principles and standards and dealing with regulatory or governmental matters in an executive or board capacity 3 MINING, RESOURCES AND COMMODITIES Senior executive management, advisory or board experience in mid - large mining, resource and/or commodity organisations 7 NTERNATIONAL 8 Multi-jurisdictional experience in mining, resource and/or commodity sectors TECHNICAL Technical knowledge and experience with mining geology, metallurgy, engineering or processing 3 HEALTH, SAFETY, ENVIRONMENT AND SOCIAL PERFORMANCE Executive management or board sub-committee experience with responsibility for, or oversight of, workplace health, safety, environment and social responsibility programmes and the identification, monitoring and control of associated risks 6 HUMAN RESOURCES/ ORGANISATIONAL DEVELOPMENT AND CULTURE Senior executive experience in workplace relations, employee life cycle management, including talent and succession planning and remuneration policy development or relevant board sub-committee experience 7 CAPITAL AND ENGINEERING PROJECTS 3 Senior executive management experience with large scale capital or engineering projects FINANCE Senior executive experience in financial accounting and reporting, financial risk management and controls, treasury, corporate finance or mergers and acquisitions experience 5 RISK MANAGEMENT COMPLIANCE Senior executive experience in operational risk management, including identification, monitoring, mitigation and compliance 5